 On occasions our concern about a child may mean that we have to consult other agencies.
 Where possible we will ensure that all concerns are discussed with parent/carers first, before any referrals are made, unless we believe that such a move may be contrary to a child’s welfare.
 The safeguarding policy can be viewed on each school’s website.

-This is the government's Keeping Children Safe in Education (KCSIE) guidance 2019.
+This is in line with the government's Keeping Children Safe in Education (KCSIE) guidance 2020.

 Private fostering is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a 'close relative'.
 This is a private arrangement made between a parent and a carer, for 28 days or more.
 Close relatives are defined as step-parents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or marriage/affinity).